jaymart95/AutoBan/README.md

 /rbl - remove an ID from the blacklist
 /unban - unban a user by their ID *currently not working.
 ```
+###WIP - Work in progress
+Currently converting the list to a database and also adding the ability to add names rather than just IDs to blacklist.

 ## Version History